 Speaking of scholarships, can I donate money to the scholarship fund?

-Absolutely.
-There is a section on the Payment Form where you can donate to the Scholarship Fund.
+Absolutely!
+There is a section on the Registration Form where you can donate to the Scholarship Fund.
 These donations may be tax deductible, per IRS regulations.
 Not registering?
-You can donate here!
+Donate here!